The Most Beautiful Place in Every European Country

 This village of 200 people is 7,190 feet above sea level, making it the highest settlement in Europe (unless you include Amsterdam HA HA HA).
 It’s a tiny, tumbledown kind of place, but well worth the trip for the wall-to-wall views of the mighty Caucasus Mountains and the chance to hike or horse-ride to the Shkhara glacier.

 Even if you find dirndl and lederhosen to be a questionable fashion statement, there’s no denying that the Bavarian Alps are surefire beauty.
-Thick fir forests, rural pastures, and the rugged mountains (of course) are what make this region so alluring.
-Also, the beer.
+Also, the beer!
+But just for good measure, let’s throw a fairytale 19th-century hilltop castle into the picture.

 Lake Balaton is nothing but gorgeous turquoise for as far as the eye can see.
 Hungary’s most famous blue-green body of water is also the largest and shallowest in all of Europe (that’s right, probably the most relaxing swim of your entire life).
 It would all seem rather Mediterranean if it weren’t for all those cute Hungarian farmhouses wrapped in thick woodland groves.